OmarAshraf-Bombo/Github-NPM/Npm/README.md

 ```
  npm view Module_Name
 ```
-which will get some data about that Module_Name, and most important is a tarball (.tgz) file URL.
+which will get some data about that Module_Name, and the most important among these data is a tarball (.tgz) file URL.

 It will then go to that URL file, Download it and Put it in a Folder called node_modules.